taylorjohn/Algorithm/README.md

     remove_rear() -> Any — returns the last item from the deque and removes it is_empty() -> bool — checks to see if there are items in the queue

+## Recursion

+Recursion is the process of defining a problem (or the solution to a problem) in terms of (a simpler version of) itself.
+For example, we can define the operation "find your way home" as: If you are at home, stop moving.

+* Fibonacci Series

 ## Linked List